Chicago Rush: Early years and success (2001–2008)

-2007–2008

 In 2007, the team won the American Conference Central Division with a record of 12–4.
 D'Orazio was the team's quarterback and Bobby Sippio, in his first full season with the Rush caught 125 passes for 1,742 yards and 53 passes.
 After the season, Sippio would sign with the Kansas City Chiefs.
 They defeated the L.A.
 Avengers on June 9, 2007 in the divisional finals.
 They then played the San Jose SaberCats for the conference final, yet they came up short losing 61–49.

 In 2008, the Rush made a free agency splash by signing AFL legends Sherdrick Bonner and Damian Harrell.
 The Rush opened its 2008 campaign against the defending ArenaBowl XXI champion San Jose SaberCats.
 Chicago convincingly defeated the Sabercats 70–47 in front of 15,409 fans at the Allstate Arena.
 Injuries allowed Russ Michna to become the team's starter over Bonner.
 Harrell, Donovan Morgan, and Travis LaTendresse would all post 1,000-yard receiving seasons.
 En route to an 11–5 season, Chicago locked up the conference's top seed and home field advantage for the entire playoffs.
 It was the first time Chicago had home field advantage and the Rush had never lost a home playoff game, going 3–0.
 The Grand Rapids Rampage drew Chicago in the divisional round.
 The Rampage finished the regular season 6–10 but stunned the Rush and 14,338 fans 58–41.
 The Rampage would lose a week later to the Sabercats at the HP Pavilion.

-2009: Arena Football League restructuring
+League restructuring (2009–2011)

-In 2009, the Arena Football League suspended operations to refinance and restructure its business plan.
-After a one-year layoff, the AFL and Chicago Rush returned in 2010 with a single entity model.